SalmonTT/Opinion-Dynamic-and-Price-Formation-Simulating-GME-Short-Squeeze/README.md

 We intend to make our codes and report public as a way to contribute to the spirit of open-source and offer what little guidance they may bring to other researchers who are studying the same topic.

+Python environment: 3.7.8
+Packages: numpy

+To run the code:
+go to main_simulation.py and run it
+To change the parameters, go to DoSimulation()

 Feel free to contact us for questions.